Ada-Developers-Academy/core-cs-fundamentals/recursion/intro-to-recursion.md

 - Sourdough bread that was made from leftover sourdough
 - Branching behavior in certain plants and algae, where a branch branches off another branch

-We can observe many fractals and fibonacci sequences, both of which are recursive in nature.
+We can observe many fractal patterns—patterns which have internal similarity—in nature.
+They can often be described recursively.

+Many claim to find the golden ratio (related to the recursive Fibonacci sequence) hidden within numerous natural structures.

 - Sunflower seed heads
 - Pinecone seeds